Jonathan Greenard

-Jonathan Raymond Greenard (born May 25, 1997) is an American professional football linebacker for the Minnesota Vikings of the National Football League (NFL).
-He played college football for the Louisville Cardinals and the Florida Gators.
+Jonathan Raymond Greenard (born May 25, 1997) is an American professional football outside linebacker for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Louisville Cardinals and the Florida Gators and was selected by the Houston Texans in the third round of the 2020 NFL draft.
+Greenard has also played for the Minnesota Vikings.

 Early life

 Greenard grew up in Hiram, Georgia and attended Hiram High School, where he played basketball and football.
 As a senior, he was named the 5-A regional defensive player of the year.
 Rated a three-star recruit, Greenard committed to play college football at Louisville over Kentucky.

 College career

 Greenard was a member of the Louisville Cardinals, redshirting his true freshman season.
 He was a key reserve at linebacker as a redshirt freshman recording 22 tackles (seven for loss) and 2.5 sacks along with two passes broken up and an interception, which he returned 42 yards for a touchdown.
 He made his first career start in the 2016 Citrus Bowl, making five tackles (1.5 for loss).
 Greenard became a starter for the Cardinals in his redshirt sophomore season and led the team with 15.5 tackles and tied for the team lead with seven sacks.
 Greenard dislocated his wrist in the first series of first game of his redshirt junior season against Alabama and was forced to miss the entire season.
 He announced that he would be transferring to the University of Florida at the end of the season.

 While injured as a redshirt junior, Greenard took extra courses in order to graduate a semester early and was able to enroll at Florida in January 2019 as a graduate transfer.
 He was named the Southeastern Conference co-Defensive Lineman of the Week after making six tackles with 1.5 sacks against Miami in his first game as a Gator.
-Greenard finished the season with 52 tackles, 15.5 tackles for loss and 9.5 sacks with three forced fumbles, a fumble recovery, four passes defended and an interception.
+Greenard finished the season with 52 tackles, 15.5 tackles for loss and 9.5 sacks with three forced fumbles, a fumble recovery, four passes defended and an interception, earning him first-team All-SEC honors.